-Wyatt was even more a fitful sleeper, nearing sixty years, than he'd been when young.
+Wyatt was even more a fitful sleeper, late in middle age, than he'd been when young.
 He listened, but the sound that had wakened him was gone.
 He opened his eyes and turned his head and looked over his shoulder; the leaves on the trees were barely visible, and their shadows on the wall the same: barely perceptible.
 He should get up.
 He was unlikely to fall asleep again.

 The two-note call of a chickadee resumed.
 Aha; that was the sound.
 Another bird, more distant, answered the nearer.
 It's me, the first said.
 Me too, the other answered.
 The calls went on for a good ten minutes.
 This was the hour of low expectations.
 He could lie in bed and listen to birds.
 He could watch the shadows of leaves.